sendsmaily/smaily-prestashop-module/README.md

 ## Usage

-1. Go to Modules -> Modules & Services -> Installed Modules -> Smaily for Prestashop and click configure
+1. Go to Modules -> Module Manager -> Smaily for Prestashop and click Configure
-2. Insert your Smaily API authentication information to get started.
+2. Insert your Smaily API authentication information and click **Validate** to get started.
-3. Select if you want to use Cron for contact synchronization between PrestaShop and Smaily
+3. Under **Customer Synchronization** tab select if you want to enable customer synchronization.
-4. Next, click **validate** to check credentials and reveive Autoresponder information.
-5. Select your autoresponder and additional fields you want to synchronize (email is automatic)
+4. Select additional fields you want to synchronize (email is automatic), change cron token if you like your own.
-6. Enter Cron token to make running Cron more secure
-7. Click Save Changes
+5. Click **Save** to save customer synchronization settings.
+6. Under **Abandoned Cart** tab select if you want to enable abandoned cart synchronization.
+7. Select autoresponder for abandoned cart.
+8. Select additional fields to send to abandoned cart template.
+Firstname, lastname and store-url are always added.
+9. Add delay time when cart is considered abandoned.
+Minimum time 15 minutes.
+Change cron token if you like your own.
+10. Click **Save** to save abandoned cart settings.
-8. Cron is set up to synchronize contacts when CRON-url is visited.
-To make running cron more secure you can enter unique token that is added to url.
+11. Cron is set up to synchronize contacts when CRON-url is visited.
 Use host Cpanel, PrestaShop Cron tasks manager or external cron service to automate process.
-9. To use Newsletter Subscription form for direct subscription handling transplant Smaily module in Design -> Positions -> Transplant module section.
-Select Smaily for Prestashop module and displayFooterBefore hook.
-10. That's it, your PrestaShop store is now integrated with Smaily Plugin!
+12. That's it, your PrestaShop store is now integrated with Smaily Plugin!

+## Using Newsletter Subscription form

+1. Navigate to Design -> Positions -> Transplant a Module section.
+2. Select **Smaily for Prestashop** module in Module field.
+3. Select hook where you would like to transplant newsletter form.
+You can chose FooterBefore / LeftColumn / RightColumn.
+4. New form is displayed when you have validated your credentials in Smaily for Opencart module settings.

 ## Frequently Asked Questions